Skip to main content

 • Tauneke (Barn Islands).

-Fisheries New Zealand invites submissions from people who take fish, aquatic life, or seaweed or own quota, and whose ability to take fish, aquatic life, or seaweed or whose ownership interest in quota may be affected by any of the proposed mātaitai reserves.
+Fisheries New Zealand invited submissions from people who take fish, aquatic life, or seaweed or own quota, and whose ability to take fish, aquatic life, or seaweed or whose ownership interest in quota might have been affected by any of the proposed mātaitai reserves.

 Find out more about the consultation with the local community (closed 10 March 2022)